 3.2.
-EHF Master plan and educational activities
+EHF Masterplan and educational activities

-In 2010 the EHF Executive Committee approved an EHF Master plan, in order to structure the assignments in EHF officiating and education, based on the competences and responsibilities on different levels, both within the EHF, as well as in close cooperation with the EHF member federations.
+In 2010 the EHF Executive Committee approved of an EHF Master plan in order to structure the assignments in EHF officiating and education due to the competence and responsibilities on different levels within the EHF as well as in close cooperation with the EHF member federations.

-The following tables refer to the basic task distribution laid down in the aforementioned master plan:
+The following tables refer to the basic task distribution laid down in the said master plan: